simeononsecurity/simeononsecurity.ch/content/articles/windows-defender-powershell-commands-enhance-system-security/index.en.md

 Set-MpPreference -DisableRealtimeMonitoring:$false
 ```

 Additionally, you can leverage the command to adjust cloud-based protection settings.
-Cloud-based protection utilizes cloud resources to enhance threat detection and provide faster responses to emerging threats.
+Cloud-based protection uses cloud resources to enhance threat detection and provide faster responses to emerging threats.
 To enable cloud-based protection, use the following command:

 ```powershell
 Set-MpPreference -EnableCloudProtection:$true
 ```

-Moreover, the `Set-MpPreference` command allows customization of network inspection system settings.
+On top of that, the `Set-MpPreference` command allows customization of network inspection system settings.
 The network inspection system analyzes network traffic for suspicious activities and potential threats.
 To adjust network inspection system settings, execute the following command:

 ```powershell
 Set-MpPreference -DisableIOAVProtection:$false